marabova/gousto-react-test/README.md

 ## Uncompleted requirements

-- As a user I want to be able to search in the product description (user is able to search only in title)
+- As a user I want to be able to search by product description (user is able to search only by product title)
 - No tests

 ## Possible improvements/ functionality

-- Add all categories option
+- Add all categories option above the categories
-- Add option for search in product description
+- Add option for search by product description
 - Add unit tests